Forest Plantations in Malaysia

 Currently, the plantation programme is mainly focused on two species, namely Rubberwood (Hevea brasiliensis) and Acacia mangium.
 Other additional species promoted under the programme include Teak (Tectona grandis); Sentang (Azadirachta excelsa); Khaya (Khaya ivorensis/ Khaya senegalensis); Kelempayan/Laran (Neolamarckia cadamba); Batai (Paraserianthes falcataria) and Binuang (Octomeles sumatrana).

 A company called Forest Plantation Development Sdn.
 Bhd.
 (FPDSB) has been established by the Ministry and it is now managed by the Malaysian Timber Industry Board (MTIB).
 FPDSB manages the disbursement of government loans, the auditing of the plantations and the provision of technical support and training for the programme.
 Local and foreign companies are eligible to participate in the forest plantation programme.
 Loan facilities are extended by the government for eligible companies.
-According to MTIB, 112,008.43 ha have been developed under the programme and 50 companies have taken part in it as at September 2016
+According to MTIB, 114,355.43 ha have been developed under the programme and 50 companies have taken part in 2016

 .
 A total of RM1.2 billion (US$360 million) has been set aside by the Malaysian government in the form of loans for companies interested in establishing forest plantations.